Anglicans for Life: History

 An Anglican clergyman marches with Anglicans for Life at the 2015 March for Life in Washington, D.C.

 The Episcopal Church was historically anti-abortion.
 In 1958, it still held that "Abortion and infanticide are to be condemned."
 In 1966 Joseph Harte, bishop of the Episcopal Diocese of Arizona founded Episcopalians for Life, which was officially incorporated in 1983 as the National Organization of Episcopalians for Life Research and Education Foundation (NOEL).

 From 1983 to 1996 NOEL operated from Fairfax, Virginia.
 It published newsletters and educational resources to present their anti-abortion concerns.
 NOEL's ministry reached nationwide, ministering to women in unplanned pregnancies, educating Episcopalians about abortion, and working to influence the church by introducing anti-abortion resolutions at General Conventions.
 In 1988, the 69th General Convention of the Episcopal Church adopted a resolution that stated: "All human life is sacred.
 Hence it is sacred from its inception until death."
 The statement went on to call for church programs to assist women with problem pregnancies and to emphasize the seriousness of the abortion decision.

 In 1994, the Episcopal Church was the first church member of the Anglican Communion to fully support legal abortion at the 71st General Convention, expressing its "unequivocal opposition to any... action... that [would] abridge the right of a woman to reach an informed decision about the termination of her pregnancy, or that would limit the access of a woman to a safe means of acting upon her decision."

 In 1996 the NOEL headquarters moved from Virginia to Sewickley, Pennsylvania.
 In 1998 the board appointed Georgette Forney as the fifth president of NOEL, a position formerly named "executive secretary" and "executive director".

 NOEL changed its name to Anglicans For Life in 2006 as its ministry expanded to the wider Anglican Communion.
-In the US, AFL works with parishes of the Episcopal Church, ACNA, and other Continuing Anglican groups.
+In the US, AFL works with parishes of ACNA, and other Continuing Anglican groups.

-The Anglican Church in North America, upon its creation, in 2009, adopted an official pro-life stance on abortion and euthanasia, stating that "all members and clergy are called to promote and respect the sanctity of every human life from conception to natural death".
+The Anglican Church in North America, upon its creation, in 2009, adopted an official opposition to both abortion and euthanasia, stating that "all members and clergy are called to promote and respect the sanctity of every human life from conception to natural death".
 The ACNA became associated with Anglicans for Life, who has been their official pro-life ministry.